mqless/mqless.github.io/_docs/install-ec2.md

 ## Create VPC Endpoint for DynamoDB
 DynamoDB is needed in order to store the state of the actors.
-In order for our Lambda to be able to access DynamoDB we need to create a VPC Endpoint for DynamoDB.
+In order for our Lambda to be able to access DynamoDB, we need to create a VPC Endpoint for DynamoDB.

 1. Open the [VPC console](https://console.aws.amazon.com/vpc)
 2. In the navigation pane click Endpoints